bpiyush/SlowFast-ssl/setup/README.md

 This assumes that you have setup data folders symlinked into the repo.
 This shall save outputs in `./outputs/` folder.
 You can check `./outputs/<expt-folder-name>/logs/train_logs.txt` to see the training progress.

+Note that, on Charades, we obtain all our results using 1 GPU and a batch size of 16.

 ### Evaluating a fine-tuned VSSL model